 These taverns typically specialise in local wines and rustic Austrian fare updated for the 21st century.
 On our visit, most had live music playing, too.

 All the fun has a traditional thread running through it.
 And a large number of guests dress for the occasion: expect to see huge numbers of Lederhosen (leather breeches) and Dirndl (low neckline dresses) more often associated with Austria’s alpine regions.

 Dates, tickets, and tips

-The wine flows from August 17th to 20th in 2023 (the dates apparently follow the feast day of St. Rochus).
+I don’t have dates confirmed yet for 2024, but the wine flowed from August 17th to 20th in 2023 (the dates apparently follow the feast day of St. Rochus).

 You don’t need a ticket to walk through the festival.

-Things may be less busy during the day, but Saturday evening was absolutely packed with the party atmosphere growing with each passing hour.
+Things may be less busy during the day, but Saturday evening was absolutely packed on our visit, with the party atmosphere growing with each passing hour.
 (To my shame, I had no idea just how big and popular the event is.)

 You might want to go during the day to peruse the street booths, then grab a free spot at a wine tavern late afternoon / early evening before things get too frantic.

 You’re out in the suburbs now, so a taxi is a strong option here.
 We got there by taking the S45 city train to Krottenbachstraße, then the 35A bus from outside the station up to one end of the Kirtag (Neustift / Agnesgasse stop).